 \section{DOS in the presence of magnons}

-Now we turn to discussion of the local density of states (LDOS) in the S layer, which is calculated as the momentum integrated spectral function:
+Now we turn to a discussion of the local density of states (LDOS) in the S layer, which is calculated as the momentum-integrated spectral function:

-Fig.~\ref{fig:LDOS}(a) demonstrates the LDOS in the presence of electron-magnon interaction (solid line) as compared to the LDOS calculated at $V=0$ (dashed line).
-The LDOS at $V=0$, that is calculated assuming mean-field approximation for the exchange field, takes the conventional BCS-like shape.
+Figure~\ref{fig:LDOS}(a) demonstrates the LDOS in the presence of electron-magnon interaction (solid line) as compared to the LDOS calculated at $V=0$ (dashed line).
+The LDOS at $V=0$, which is calculated assuming mean-field approximation for the exchange field, takes the conventional BCS-like shape.
 It manifests Zeeman-split coherence peaks, and the outer peak is always higher than the inner one.
-The electron-magnon interaction inverts the relative ratio of the peak heights and broadens the outer peaks, while the width of the inner peaks remains unchanged.
+This BCS-like shape is typical for thin-film FI-S bilayers with $d_S \ll \xi_S$ and thin superconducting films in the applied parallel magnetic field \cite{Hao1990,Moodera1988,Tedrow1986,Kolenda2016,Strambini2017}.
+For thicker superconducting films with $d_S \gtrsim \xi_S$ the shape of the DOS is modified and becomes dependent on the coordinate along the normal to the FI-S plane \cite{Hijano2021}.
+Although the Zeeman splitting is still present in the vicinity of the FI-S interface, the coherence peaks can be smeared and, therefore, the manifestations of the electron-magnon interaction in the DOS in this case is a separate task, which is beyond the scope of the present work.
+The electron-magnon interaction can invert the relative ratio of the peak heights and broadens the outer peaks, while the width of the inner peaks remains unchanged.
 The reason is the same as for the broadening of the spectra in Fig.~\ref{fig:spectra}: electron spin-flip processes accompanied by a magnon emission or absorption.
-The outer coherence peaks in Fig.\ref{fig:LDOS}(a) correspond to the energy regions of the bottom (top) of the positive(negative)-energy spin-up(down) bands.
+The outer coherence peaks in Fig.~\ref{fig:LDOS}(a) correspond to the energy regions of the bottom (top) of the positive(negative)-energy spin-up(down) bands.
 This type of broadening, which only affects outer peaks, differs from the other physical mechanisms resulting in the broadening of the coherence peaks, such as the orbital effect of the magnetic field, inelastic scattering or magnetic impurities, which affect all the peaks \cite{Meservey1994} and can be roughly described by the Dynes parameter.